 Baker Station

-Big fan of the best Consulting Detective in the world?
-You can also visit Sherlock Holmes Apartment/ (slash) Museum in 221B Baker Street.
-The place is packed with tourist crowding to go inside.
+The place is packed with tourists crowding to go inside.
 Entrance is free on the ground floor but there is an admission ticket on the second floor.

-The ground floor is filled with souvenir items including his famous hat, pipe, scarf and many others.
+The ground floor is filled with souvenir items including his famous hat, pipe, scarf, and many others.
 I bought a keychain there and gave it to my sister.

 Three stations for the three times I’ve been there.
 Every visit was unique and exciting.
 Whether I travel solo or with partners, I always fully enjoy my adventure.

-Travelling Through Trains
+Traveling Through Trains

-Public trains connect UK to every city and town in the country.
-Now that you know which part of the country, or Thames River you are, your third step is finding the train station which leads you to London.
-I mentioned that London is a huge place so you have to plan the site that you want to visit.
+Public trains connect the UK to every city and town in the country.
+Now that you know which part of the country, or the Thames River you are, your third step is finding the train station which leads you to London.

-Fenchurch District is only one ride from Grays NuStar Terminal.
-I already laid out which points of interest you should consider when in Fenchurch District.
-You must spend considerable time in visiting the tourist attractions there.
-They may be a walking distance away but if you chase the moments, you might find yourself wasting time by travelling too often.
+You must spend considerable time visiting the tourist attractions there.
+They may be a walking distance away but if you chase the moments, you might find yourself wasting time by traveling too often.

 Next to that is the Westminster Station.
 But to go there, you have to stop at Fenchurch District, transfer to Tower Hill Station (a few minutes away by foot), and ride another train going to Westminster Station.
-There are signs everywhere or you can ask the locals like fellow passengers for directions.

 Baker Street Station is also accessible, only one ride from Tower Hill Station.
-It would look very complicated at first especially when you check the train maps and its layouts.
-You must always ask the security guards, ticketing counters or locals who know the place very well.
+It would look very complicated at first especially when you check the train maps and their layouts.

 Ticket Price to London

-Ticket price varies considerably throughout the year.
-My first and second trip from Grays train station going to London was only about GBP11.00.
 That was an unlimited ride for the whole day including those places I mentioned.
 The third time was quite expensive, about GBP17.00.
 It was summer so I think that caused its increase.

 You should get the unlimited ride because it saves time lining up for a cue on every train transfer.
 Time here as a seaman is more than money.

 There were times the train didn’t go as exactly as what my helpmate (Google Maps) told me about.
-Even the locals wondered why the trains stopped on a certain station and did not proceeded as it should.
-This happened on my second London trip.
-It was worse when I went back to the ship as the schedule and routes got scrambled.
+Even the locals wondered why the trains stopped at a certain station and did not proceed as they should.

-I asked the uniform guards and said there was an ongoing strike and the trains should be re-routed.
-He then told me which train station should I go to get back to Grays.
 I was two stations away from it and the train arrived really late.
 But I didn’t get nervous.
-My phone was still 40% charged and I have some spare cash with me in case I needed a taxi as last resort.
+My phone was still 40% charged and I had some spare cash with me in case I needed a taxi as a last resort.

 “This is not a passenger ship that you should always go ashore!”